NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 1.3 System Tests

-System Tests help verify your final application meets end-user needs in a finalized form.
-There are a couple of recommendations we have for performing system tests.
+System Tests help verify that your final application meets end-user needs in a finalized form.
+We have a couple of recommendations for performing system tests.

 ##### Integration Tests